Indications of Windows Media Player Cannot Play the File Error

 Reinstalling the application solves the issue at times.
 Follow the below steps to uninstall Windows media player:

-• Go to Control Panel, select Programs.
+- Go to Control Panel, and select Programs.

-• Click on the Add or Remove Programs, from the list of installed programs, click on Windows media player and select remove to uninstall.
+- Click on the Add or Remove Programs, from the list of installed programs, click on Windows media player, and select Remove to uninstall.

-• Now, Restart the computer
+- Now, Restart the computer

-• Go to the Microsoft website and download the latest version of Windows media player.
+- Go to the Microsoft website and download the latest version of Windows media player.

-• Install the new version of the Windows media player and check if the media file is playing and still the error persists.
+- Install the new version of the Windows media player and check if the media file is playing and still the error persists.

 If you still encounter the error Windows media player cannot play the file, try fixing it using DirectX explained in the next method.